JordanHendl/koji/README.md

 ## Contributing

-Before submitting a pull request, ensure that `cargo test` completes successfully.
+Before submitting a pull request, run `cargo test` and ensure it completes successfully.